kdeldycke/awesome-engineering-team-management/README.md

 * [Hanlon's_razor](https://en.wikipedia.org/wiki/Hanlon%27s_razor): `Never attribute to malice that which is adequately explained by stupidity.` - My favorite flavor of [Occam's Razor](https://en.wikipedia.org/wiki/Occam%27s_razor), critical in defusing paranoia in a highly political setting.
 * [Regression toward the mean](https://en.wikipedia.org/wiki/Regression_toward_the_mean) - Or why after a period of intense euphoria and ambition, things slowly get back to their usual mediocrity.
 * [Locus of control](https://en.wikipedia.org/wiki/Locus_of_control) - A framework on `the degree to which people believe that they have control over the outcome of events in their lives, as opposed to external forces beyond their control.`
-* [Coglode: bite-size behavioral research analysis](https://www.coglode.com) - Mostly applied behaviour insights to help you build up strategies and tactics on product, design and planning.
+* [Coglode: bite-size behavioral research analysis](https://www.coglode.com) - Mostly applied behavior insights to help you build up strategies and tactics on product, design and planning.
 * `People make bad choices if they’re mad or scared or stressed.` - [Disney’s Frozen](https://i.pinimg.com/originals/b5/17/97/b5179700050b96f91f63e086e053b5ee.jpg).
-* [I coached CEOs, founders, VCs and other executive: These are the biggest takeaways](https://leowid.com/2019-2) - Exerpt: `We’re all just big, complicated bags of emotion walking around; Power comes with the ability to receive a No; Learning to manage your focus, not your time.`
+* [I coached CEOs, founders, VCs and other executive: These are the biggest takeaways](https://leowid.com/2019-2) - Excerpt: `We’re all just big, complicated bags of emotion walking around; Power comes with the ability to receive a No; Learning to manage your focus, not your time.`
 * [The Efficiency-Destroying Magic of Tidying Up](https://florentcrivello.com/index.php/2019/09/04/the-efficiency-destroying-magic-of-tidying-up/) - `Efficiency tends to look messy, and good looks tend to be inefficient.`.
 A reminder that sometimes we should just accept [the messiness of the world](https://github.com/kdeldycke/awesome-falsehood).
 * [Strong Opinions, Weakly Held — a framework for thinking](https://medium.com/@ameet/strong-opinions-weakly-held-a-framework-for-thinking-6530d417e364) - `“Allow your intuition to guide you to a conclusion, no matter how imperfect — this is the ‘strong opinion’ part.
 Then –and this is the ‘weakly held’ part– prove yourself wrong.`
 * [Yes, and…](https://en.wikipedia.org/wiki/Yes,_and...) - `A rule-of-thumb in improvisational comedy (…).
 It is also used in business and other organizations as a principle that improves the effectiveness of the brainstorming process, fosters effective communication, and encourages the free sharing of ideas.`
-* [Avoiding Intellectual Phase Lock](https://books.google.com/books?id=__CnDwAAQBAJ&lpg=PT21&dq=intellectual%20phase%20lock%20Frank%20Dunnington&pg=PT21#v=onepage&q=intellectual%20phase%20lock%20Frank%20Dunnington&f=false) - Anticipating an important result so much, humans by nature are suceptible to introduce subtle confirmation bias.
-To combat IPL, you might introduce random unknowns to supress any attempt to game the system toward the object of your desire.
+* [Avoiding Intellectual Phase Lock](https://books.google.com/books?id=__CnDwAAQBAJ&lpg=PT21&dq=intellectual%20phase%20lock%20Frank%20Dunnington&pg=PT21#v=onepage&q=intellectual%20phase%20lock%20Frank%20Dunnington&f=false) - Anticipating an important result so much, humans by nature are susceptible to introduce subtle confirmation bias.
+To combat IPL, you might introduce random unknowns to suppress any attempt to game the system toward the object of your desire.
 I.e. avoid to cheat yourself to success.
 * `People who excel at software design become convinced that they have a unique ability to understand any kind of system at all, from first principles, without prior training, thanks to their superior powers of analysis.
 Success in the artificially constructed world of software design promotes a dangerous confidence.` - A reminder of the needs of humility and recognition of limits in our industry, [from a panel on the Moral Economy of Tech](https://idlewords.com/talks/sase_panel.htm).
 * [I thought that using loops was cheating…](https://www.facebook.com/spliceofficial/photos/a.555206991212765/679408552125941/?type=1&theater) - How much is too much?
 Libraries, wether software or audio loops, are tools.
 A typical case of [NIH syndrome](https://en.wikipedia.org/wiki/Not_invented_here) transposed to music production.